-Issue date Brief description Conclusions Proposals for improvement Improveme nt planning and reporting April 2017 Wales Audit Office annual improvement plan audit Review of the Council's published plans for delivering on improvement objectives.
+Issue date Brief description Conclusions Proposals for improvement Improveme nt planning and repor ting April 2017 Wales Audit Office annual improvement plan audit Review of the Council's published plans for delivering on improvement objectives.
 The Council has complied with its statutory improvement planning duties.
-None November 2017 Wales Audit Office annual assessment of performance audit Review of the Council's published performance assessment.
+None.
+November 2017 Wales Audit Office annual assessment of performance audit Review of the Council's published performance assessment.
 The Council has complied with its statutory improvement reporting duties.
-None Reviews by inspection and regulation bodies No reviews by inspection and regulation bodies have taken place during the time period covered in this report.
+None.
+Reviews by inspection and regulation bodies on of Wrexham Coun ered by this report. ty Borough Council has been o carried out by Esytn during the time